THE FLU: What You Need to Know

 *Not everyone with the flu will have a fever

 Flu sufferers are most contagious in the first three to four days of symptoms, sometimes even a day before they start!

 How Can I Prevent the Flu?

-No one is immune to the flu, but there are steps you can take to help prevent it.
+No one is immune to the flu, but here are a few steps you can take to help prevent it:

 - Get the flu vaccine.
 It may reduce flu-related illnesses as well as complications from the flu.